 And then you look at what they want to spend the money on.

-You know, Democrats as they, you know, the pushing this deal.
+You know, Democrats say, you know, they're pushing this deal.

-555 billion dollars with a B. Fifth 555 billion on new Green Deal climate spending.
+$555 billion with a B, $555 billion on new Green Deal climate spending.

-Manchin said, I convinced Biden the IRS monitoring bank transactions of six hundred dollars is screwed up.
+Manchin said, I convinced Biden the IRS monitoring bank transactions of $600 is screwed up.

 Joe Manchin's telling colleagues he has deep concerns about just taxing one group of people.

-Now, the problem is you cannot it may sound great on paper, but all you're really doing is setting up legalized stealing of space groups.
+Now, the problem is, you cannot, it may sound great on paper, but all you're really doing is setting up legalized stealing of specific groups.

 That's not equal application of our laws and equal justice under the law.

-Anyway, as he heads off to his uh little summit in Glasgow, um, you know, most Americans now see how bad this is becoming for the entire country.
+Anyway, as he heads off to his little summit in Glasgow, you know, most Americans now see how bad this is becoming for the entire country.

 Bernie Sanders doubles down on the need for the Bernie Biden manifesto and the need for Medicare benefits, et cetera.

-There might be a little bit of a brick wall that they're hitting, and that is with the squad members and the congressional uh progressive caucus saying they'll oppose public works bills until the larger benefits package is finalized.
+There might be a little bit of a brick wall that they're hitting, and that is with the squad members in the Congressional Progressive Caucus saying they'll oppose public works bills until a larger benefits package is finalized.

 Nobody can afford this.

-You know, uh Manchet did double down on the importance of protecting the filibuster.
+You know, Manchin did double down on the importance of protecting the filibuster.

 The easy thing to do is get rid of the filibuster and do what you want, but guess what?